Revolver: History

 In 1836, American Samuel Colt patented a popular revolver which led to the widespread use of the revolver.
-According to Colt, he came up with the idea for the revolver while at sea, inspired by the capstan, which had a ratchet and pawl mechanism on it, a version of which was used in his guns to rotate the cylinder by cocking the hammer.
-This provided a reliable and repeatable way to index each round and did away with the need to manually rotate the cylinder.
-Revolvers proliferated largely due to Colt's ability as a salesman, but his influence spread in other ways as well.
+Colt used a ratchet and pawl mechanism to rotate the cylinder by cocking the hammer, which provided a reliable and repeatable way to index each round and did away with the need to manually rotate the cylinder.
+According to Colt, he came up with the idea for the revolver while at sea, inspired by the capstan and its similar ratchet and pawl mechanism, although similar examples of such revolvers did exist in museum collections and the existence of an earlier example could have precluded Colt registering a patent on the mechanism.
+Nevertheless, the new mechanism, coupled with Colt's ability as a salesman - one historian describing him as 'a pioneer Madison Avenue-style pitchman' - and his approach to manufacturing ensured his influence spread.
 The build quality of his company's guns became famous, and its armories in America and England trained several seminal generations of toolmakers and other machinists, who had great influence in other manufacturing efforts of the next half century.

-Early revolvers were caplocks and muzzleloaders: the user poured black powder into each chamber, rammed down a bullet on top of it, then placed a percussion cap on the nipple at the rear of each chamber, where the hammer would fall on it.
+Early revolvers were caplock muzzleloaders: the user had to pour black powder into each chamber, ram down a bullet on top of it, then place a percussion cap on the nipple at the rear of each chamber, where the hammer would fall on it and ignite the powder charge.
 This was similar to loading a traditional single-shot muzzle-loading pistol, except that the powder and shot could be loaded directly into the front of the cylinder rather than having to be loaded down the whole length of the barrel.
-Importantly, this allowed the barrel itself to be rifled, since the user was not required to force the tight-fitting bullet down the barrel in order to load it (a traditional muzzle-loading pistol had a smoothbore and relatively loose-fitting shot, which allowed easy loading, but gave much lower accuracy).
-After firing a shot, the user would raise his pistol vertically while cocking the hammer back for his next shot, so the fragments of the burst percussion cap would fall clear of the weapon and not jam the mechanism.
+Importantly, this allowed the barrel itself to be rifled, since the user was not required to force the tight-fitting bullet down the barrel in order to load it (a traditional muzzle-loading pistol had a smoothbore barrel and the shot was relatively loose-fitting, which allowed easy loading, but was much less accurate).
+After firing a shot, the user would raise their pistol vertically while cocking the hammer back for their next shot, so the fragments of the burst percussion cap would fall clear of the weapon and not jam the mechanism.
 Some of the most popular cap-and-ball revolvers were the Colt Model 1851 "Navy" model, 1860 "Army" model, and Colt Pocket Percussion Revolvers, all of which saw extensive use in the American Civil War.
 Although American revolvers were the most common, European arms makers were making numerous revolvers by that time as well, many of which found their way into the hands of the American forces.
-These included the single-action Lefaucheux and LeMat revolvers and the Beaumont–Adams and Tranter revolvers—early double-action weapons in spite of being muzzle-loaders.
+These included the single-action Lefaucheux and LeMat revolvers, as well as the Beaumont–Adams and Tranter revolvers—early double-action weapons in spite of being muzzle-loaders.